 The dialogical form of teaching

-In the dialogical form of teaching the goal is, for the student's innate knowledge to be developed in dialogue with the teacher's voice and knowledge.
+In the dialogical form of teaching, it is the aim that the pupil's inherent knowledge is developed in dialogue with the teacher's knowledge, in order to make the student able to solve authentic problems.
 In the dialogical form of teaching, the student is trying his own knowledge and experience against society's (existing) knowledge, and the teacher acts as a supervisor and guide in this process.
 Communication within this form of teaching thus becomes dialogical , and is controlled primarily by the student's own voice.

 The teacher chooses a subject matter, which could make it possible for the student to experience what is relevant within the field, and to define and solve authentical tasks.
 In the learning situation, the student chooses to work with the parts of the subject matter, that he finds relevant, and he uses this part of the subject matter as a basis for solving the given tasks.
 If there is not enough help to get from the subject matter in relation to solving the tasks, he contacts the teacher, who will then act as a guide.